meinradweiss/Azure4IoTSmartStart2Public/IoTSmartStart2Root/docs/TsSmartSqlStore2_10_SetupSolution.md

 For the custom deployment, the following parameters need to be defined:
 - **Region**: Select your designated Azure Region, make sure to pick a region which supports the necessary components
 - **Unique Solution Prefix**: Pick a unique string for your solution.
-The name must be between 3 and 24 characters in length and use numbers and lower-case letters only.<br/> The prefix be appended at the front of your Azrue services.
-It is helpful, if it relates somehow to your project and it is the part of the object names that makes them unique.
+The name must be between 3 and 24 characters in length and use numbers and lower-case letters only.<br/> The prefix will be appended at the front of your Azure services. <br/>It is helpful, if it relates somehow to your project and it is the part of the object names that makes them unique.
   - Example: <br/>
     Unique Solution Prefix: **ch4iot4wsxxx** -> Azure IotHub: **ch4iot4wsxxx**hub, Azure SQL Server: **ch4iot4wsxxx**sqlserver, ...
 - **Sql Administrator Login**: pick an username for your SQL administrator